-Where you might expect familiarity, Heartstone continually complicates and deepens its innocence lost narrative to tell a tale both fresh and universal.
-Expressive kinetic camerawork conveys boyish energy, while Guðmundsson’s screenplay and casting work together to pick at the power dynamics among the group of boys.
+Where you might expect familiarity, Heartstone continually complicates and deepens its “innocence lost” narrative to tell a tale both fresh and universal.
+Expressive kinetic camerawork conveys boyish energy, while Guðmundsson’s screenplay and casting work together to pick at the power dynamics among its central group of boys.
 This sets up entrancing dramatisation of the friendship between Thor (Einarsson) and Christian (Hinriksson), whose interactions subtly play with and blur the line between homoerotic playfighting and acknowledged attraction.

 Our immersion in their world is gradually augmented by a trickle of insights into their family lives, suggestively elevating their relationship into a sacred space of solace from oppressive femininity and parental fallibility.
 The focus on the boys’ experiences is so resolute that elsewhere characterisation does suffer in comparison; parents can be simplistically villainous and there’s a tiresome stock bully.

 Yet Heartstone is a triumph of cinematic subtext.
-The sublime lead performances are full of the feelings their characters can’t name.
-Although the overall trajectory of the boys’ relationship is predictable the details are anything but, and these allow for moments of staggering power that break through the gorgeous sensuous languor while deepening understanding of the community’s way of life.
+The sublime lead performances are full of feelings their characters can’t name.
+Although the overall trajectory of the boys’ relationship is predictable, the details are anything but, and these allow for moments of staggering power that break through the gorgeous sensuous languor while deepening our understanding of the community’s way of life.

 Heartstone is the Moonlight that never grew up; it spends two beautiful and increasingly painful hours in the youthful awakening chapter of the boys’ lives.
 Guðmundsson never fully lets go of ambiguity, leaving room for the possibility that the surfacing feelings are unwittingly requited.
 If only there was another chapter.